Vigrestad

 Vigrestad is a village in Hå municipality in Rogaland county, Norway.
 The village is located about 2 km northeast of the southwestern coast of Norway, facing the North Sea.
 The village sits about 7.5 km southeast of the village of Varhaug and about 3 km northwest of the villages of Hæen and Brusand.

 Vigrestad Station is located on the Sørland Line, which runs through the village.
-The station is unmanned and only local trains stop there, not express or regional ones.
+The station is unstaffed and only local trains stop there, not express or regional ones.

 The 1.19 km2 village has a population (2019) of 2,090 and a population density of 1756 PD/km2.

 Name

 The name probably has its origin from the word vig meaning "battle" or "war", and stad meaning "place".
 There is therefore reason to believe that it was the site of a battle.
 The name could alternatively originate from the Old Norse word "vigr" which means "spear".
 North of the village there are several barrows from the Iron Age and Bronze Age.

 Vigrestad has been spelled in various ways over the centuries: Wirestad, Virestadt, Wiresteid in 1567, Vigrist in 1606, Wigresta in 1610, Vigrestad in 1616, and Wigrestad in 1723.